CASE FILE #BLPD-2008-08-01-001

 Third Murder

-Johnson strangles Leslie Brown and dumps her body, which is later found frozen and nude.
+Johnson strangles Leslie Brown and dumps her body, which is later found frozen.

 Fourth Murder

-Johnson strangles Siobhan Hampton and discards her body near Harold's Chicken Shack.
+Johnson strangles Siobhan Hampton and discards her body near a local restaurant.

 Arrest

-Michael Johnson is arrested after a survivor identifies him and DNA evidence links him to the murders.
+Michael Johnson is arrested after Candice Franklin identifies him; DNA links him to the murders.

 First Conviction

-Johnson is convicted for the attack on Candice Franklin and sentenced to 90 years in prison.
+Johnson is convicted for the attack on Candice Franklin and sentenced to 90 years.

 Second Conviction